Lecanemab (Leqembi) for mild Alzheimer's dementia

 What are the disadvantages of lecanemab?

-Reaction to the infusion: Early analyses suggest that lecanemab has a disadvantage here.
+Reaction to the infusion: The study suggests that lecanemab has a disadvantage here.
 With lecanemab, about 23 out of 100 people had symptoms that could be related to the infusion, such as a fever and chills.
 Without lecanemab, around 7 out of 100 people had these kinds of symptoms.

 No difference